How Does the NHS Plan to Tackle Ambulance Delays?

 The consequences of ambulance handover delays can be devastating for patients and their loved ones.
 When vital medical care and treatment is not received in a timely manner, there is an enhanced risk that patients’ existing conditions will worsen, and in the worst cases, this can be fatal.

-If you or a loved one has suffered a delay in receiving treatment or being diagnosed as a result of ambulance handover delays, we could help you claim for Medical Negligence compensation.
+If you or a loved one has suffered a delay in receiving treatment or being diagnosed as a result of ambulance handover delays, we could help you make a Medical Negligence claim for compensation.

 How Simpson Millar Can Help